-The most famous chocolate cookie maker world. away passed peacefully of natural causes, on September 28, 2024.
-On September 27, she went to her favorite hair salon as was her custom on every Friday and entertained family Saturday.
+The most famous chocolate chip cookie maker in the world, passed away causes, peacefully of natural on September 28, 2024.
+On September 27, she went to September 27, she went to her favorite hair salon as was her custom on every Friday and entertained family on Saturday.
 She did not suffer and was as sharp as ever to the last day.
-Louise Davis Broujos,